 Enriching the curriculum with STEM Learning

-STEM enrichment allows time for careers learning beyond the classroom.
+STEM enrichment allows time for career learning beyond the classroom.
 In the video above you hear about different examples of enrichment activities.
 Some of these are organised at department or school/college level, others can be run by individual teachers with employers or as STEM Clubs.
-As you watch the video, think about the form of careers learning that each activity provides.
+As you watch the video, think about the form of career learning that each activity provides.

 Beyond formal curriculum learning, there are other frameworks that STEM enrichment activities can support.
 These include CREST Awards, as mentioned in the video.
-You can also link to broader employability skills, as shown on our Top 10 Employability Skills poster and supporting guidance.
+You can also link to broader essential skills described in the Skills Builder Framework or employability skills highlighted in our own Top 10 Employability Skills poster.